Social networking service

 Social networking service (SNS, 소셜네트워크 서비스) means an online service, platform, or website that helps users to build and reflect social networks or relations among people, who have common thoughts, interests and/or intention to do something.
-A social network service consists of a user's profile, his/her social links and a variety of additional services.
+A [social network service consists of a user's profile, his/her social links and a variety of additional services.

 The social networking services are mainly categorized into common places (such as school year or classmates), common interests with friends (usually with self-description pages), and a trustworthy recommendation system.
 With Facebook and Twitter widely used worldwide, I-Love-School, CyWorld started their own social networking services in 1999, followed by Nate, Me2day, etc. in Korea.
+In addition, there emerge closed type SNSs among company men like Blind App, Around App and Mossi App.

-social networks, social commerce, location-based information, privacy
+SNS, social networks, smartphone, Social commerce, location-based information, privacy

-SNS and Marketing
+SNS and marketing

 Few social networks currently charge money for membership.
 Companies such as MySpace and Facebook sell online advertising on their site.
 Their business model is based upon large membership count, and charging for membership would be counterproductive.
 Some believe that the deeper information that the sites have on each user will allow much better targeted advertising than any other site can currently provide.